joshbegley/nyt-latest/README.md

 `A lower court last month found that the ads from the charity, known for its ear-worm jingle, had violated false-advertising laws.`\
 https://www.nytimes.com/2026/06/07/us/kars4kids-california-appeals-court.html

-**Tony Awards 2026 Live Updates: John Lithgow Wins Lead Actor in a Play**\
+**Tony Awards 2026 Live Updates: John Lithgow and Laurie Metcalf Win Early Prizes**\
-`John Lithgow won for his performance in “Giant,” a drama about the author Roald Dahl, while Laurie Metcalf won featured actress in a play for “Death of a Salesman.”
+`Lithgow won best actor in a play for “Giant” and Metcalf won featured actress in a play for “Death of a Salesman.”
 Pink is hosting a celebration expected to be filled with nostalgic performances.`\
 https://www.nytimes.com/live/2026/06/07/theater/tony-awards-2026

 **A Voice for Ukraine’s Soldiers**\